 The 15.6” screen comes with anti-glare, which will remove the limits of not being able to work outside because of sunlight.
 You won’t see your reflection on it even in strong light.
 So, for videos, streaming, or even working in brightly lit settings, the laptop does great.
 Then obviously, the thin bezels with a 1080p resolution make your experience worthwhile.

 At 2.4 GHz, the Intel Core i5-1135G7 brags a total of 10183 CPUmark.
-In this list so far, it beats ASUS VivoBook 15, Acer Aspire 5, but not the Lenovo IdeaPad 3.
+In this list so far, it beats ASUS VivoBook 15, and Acer Aspire 5, but not the Lenovo IdeaPad 3.
 That’s understandable because of the number of cores it provides.
 This one, however, runs on 4 cores and 8 threads, giving you an all-around performance for multiple tasks at your hand.

 However, do not expect it to go overboard for high-intensity tasks such as editing a 4K video along with running a gazillion Chrome tabs.